-To cheat on your partner means to do something with someone else which would make your partner feel unimportant or not a priority or not respected, and it might lead to the end of your relationship if they ever find out.
+To Cheat on Your Partner means to do something with someone else which would make your partner feel unimportant or not a priority or not respected, and it might lead to the end of your relationship if they ever find out.
 Cheating is taking undue advantage of your partner’s trust in you and betraying their faith in you.
 It is not respecting the relationship you have with them.
 It is placing someone else above the person you claim to love.
-It is being inconsiderate and selfish.
+It is inconsiderate and selfish.
 It is doing anything you would never want your partner to find out.
-Cheating on your partner is doing to them something you don’t want them to do to you.
+Cheating on your partner is doing them something you don’t want them to do to you.

-Another form of emotional cheating is getting too close to someone else while you’re in a relationship.
-Maybe you and your partner have issues and you find it hard to deal with them, so instead of talking to them and trying to resolve your issues so as to have a healthy relationship, you start to hang out more with some other person.
+Another form of Emotional Cheating is getting too close to someone else while you’re in a relationship.
+Maybe you and your partner have issues and you find it hard to deal with them, so instead of talking to them and trying to resolve your issues to have a healthy relationship you start to hang out more with some other person.
 You talk to him/her more than you talk to your partner.
 You feel closer to him/her than you could ever be with the person you’re dating.
 Something good or bad happens to you and they’re the first person on your mind to share it with.
 Not your SO.
 Then why are you still in that relationship?

-Naturally, there’s nothing wrong with having other people you’re close to apart from your partner, in fact, it is advisable to have your own friends apart from the person you’re in a relationship with.
+Naturally, there’s nothing wrong with having other people you’re close to apart from your partner it is advisable to have your friends apart from the person you’re in a relationship with.
 But we all know that attachments are easily formed in situations like that, especially if you’re going through a rough patch in the relationship and it feels like this person is always a steady shoulder to cry on, therefore instead of talking to your partner about the issues you have you choose to run to this person and get comfort every time.
-It would take a lot of will power and self-discipline to not develop romantic feelings for this other person.
+It would take a lot of willpower and self-discipline to not develop romantic feelings for this other person.

 To some people, once you flirt with someone of the opposite sex who isn’t your partner, you’re cheating.
-Well, I don’t think flirting is cheating, except for when it gets too much and too heavy and it is obvious that this isn’t just playful flirting.
+Well, I don’t think flirting is cheating, Some Differences Between Lust and love except for when it gets too much and too heavy and it is obvious that this isn’t just playful flirting.
 A kiss?
-Definitely cheating.
+Cheating.
 Holding hands?
 Hmmm, that depends on some things.

 That being said, ‘what is your definition of cheating?’